phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 By letting the CPU follow this entry on a translation, it doesn't reach a level 3 table, but the same level 4 table again.
 This is similar to a recursive function that calls itself, therefore this table is called a _recursive page table_.
 The important thing is that the CPU assumes that every entry in the level 4 table points to a level 3 table, so it now treats the level 4 table as a level 3 table.
 This works because tables of all levels have the exact same layout on x86_64.

 By following the recursive entry one or multiple times before we start the actual translation, we can effectively shorten the number of levels that the CPU traverses.
 For example, if we follow the recursive entry once and then proceed to the level 3 table, the CPU thinks that the level 3 table is a level 2 table.
-Going further, it treats the level 2 table as a level 1 table, and the level 1 table as the mapped frame.
+Going further, it treats the level 2 table as a level 1 table and the level 1 table as the mapped frame.
 This means that we can now read and write the level 1 page table because the CPU thinks that it is the mapped frame.
 The graphic below illustrates the 5 translation steps:

 ![The above example 4-level page hierarchy with 5 arrows: "Step 0" from CR4 to level 4 table, "Step 1" from level 4 table to level 4 table, "Step 2" from level 4 table to level 3 table, "Step 3" from level 3 table to level 2 table, and "Step 4" from level 2 table to level 1 table.](recursive-page-table-access-level-1.png)